erleben/OpenTissue/documentation/retro.md

 , OpenTissue::mbd::ExplicitFixedStepSimulator
 > types;
 </pre>

-This took care of the prelimiary steps, now we can start using the simulator types.
+This took care of the preliminary steps, now we can start using the simulator types.
 For instance by creating a simulator object.

 <pre>
 typedef types::simulator_type                          simulator_type;